farkwun/rc-blog-stuff/content/post/20180205RefactorPalooza.md

 I love it.

 I spent the rest of the day going over my utility functions and my absolutely disgusting buyCard() function in open-splendor, and I actually found it extremely fulfilling.
-I thought I mind find it more annoying to have to refactor code, but it was so satisfying getting to put the theory I spent hours talking through with JC into practice.
+I thought I would find it more annoying to have to refactor code, but it was so satisfying getting to put the theory I spent hours talking through with JC into practice.

 A couple of the messier code chunks still stuck me though, so I also ended up getting [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding) working on my [NGINX](https://www.nginx.com/) config, and put a working [Golang](https://golang.org/) site up on my server.